JohnMurga/atom-portable/README.md

 3-package-binaries.bat
 ```

-The build and package should work on Windows 7 and above (just like Atom itself)
+The build and package process should work on Windows 7 and above (just like Atom itself)
-*Although I have not tested on Windows 10 yet*
+*Has been tested on Windows7/8/10*

 ### Plans